 Horse Nutrition for Shedding Season

 Put away the lip balm, be prepared to have the hair fly, and get ready for some shedding horses.
 A certain amount of elbow grease is needed to survive shedding season, and you also have the opportunity to take advantage of the best horse nutrition for shedding.
-Boost the hair flying with a balanced diet.
+Poor nutrition affects the entire horse and can manifest as a dull coat, shedding, and growth issues.
+Boost the hair flying with a balanced diet to promote healthy hair growth.

 Table of Contents